 Choosing a storefront is a critical step that needs to be considered carefully.
 The location you select can all but make or break your business.
 The decision can seem overwhelming.
 So, start by narrowing down a geographic location.
 You’ll be spending long hours at your consignment shop nearly every day when you first open.
 Think about how far you are realistically willing to commute and choose areas that are accessible from your home easily.

 Spend time in each area to become familiar with specific neighborhood demographics and preferences and scope out other local businesses.
-There are many factors that go into choosing the right location for your business, but it all comes down to picking the location that will attract the most customers.
+Many factors go into choosing the right location for your business, but it all comes down to picking the location that will attract the most customers.

 Determining foot traffic can help you figure out how many walk-in customers you can expect in each location.
 In addition to staking out your prospective storefront locations, ask other local business owners questions about the traffic, shopper demographics, and neighborhood.